QAPI basics for skilled nursing

 Continuous improvement is key

-A key function of QAPI is that it is continuous.
-Quality is being defined by external and internal customers.
+A key function of the QAPI basics is that it is continuous.
 To remain competitive, you need to create a culture of quality improvement.
 That is, you want to continuously identify opportunities for improvement.

 Teamwork makes it happen

-When implementing QAPI, remember that this is a team effort.
+When implementing the QAPI basics, remember that this is a team effort.
 It is no longer confined to the “QAA Committee.”
 Staff at all levels of your facility contribute – identifying the need or opportunity, coming up with proposed processes, testing such processes, and so on.
 This extends beyond your internal stakeholders.
 Bring in perspectives from external stakeholders such as families, physicians, and consultants.

 Do some light reading